 - What is it?
 The next software upgrade for the Apple Watch

 - When is it out?
-It has just been announced - it will come out later this year
+Announced in June, it will come out later this year

 - What will it cost?
 It'll be free for existing Apple Watch devices